 The district has some forested area under Banka, Bounsi, Katoriya forest ranges.
 The wood of Banka range lie on the Hill slopes, those in the other two ranges lies in undulating land.
 Among the prominent variety of trees in forested areas are Sal which is usually found associated with Abuns, Asan, Kendu and Mahua.
 Tasar worms are reared in Asan Trees.
 Some other trees are Bahera, Kadam, Amaltus.
 Among the specials of the Acacia are Babul, Sirish and Sain Babul.
 Among the fruit trees those of mango and jack fruits are common.
 Plantains, Date Plants, Plums, Jamun are some of the other important fruit trees.
 Monkeys are common in the district, particularly Hanuman.
 So are jackal, Dear, lion, Bear, Leopards, Elephants are sometimes met with.
 Among the latter are Barsingha and Sambhar.
 Wild geese, Duck, Leel and Quail are some of the game birds inhabiting the district.
 Peacocks, Parrots, Hawks and Doves are other birds found in Katoriya forest / Chandan forest.
 Sparrows, Crows and Vultures are some of common birds.
 Several kinds of fishes are found eg. Rohu, Katla, Boari and Tengra.
 Bachwa, Jhinga and Pothi are other varieties.

 The climate of this district is characterized by hot Summer and a pleasant Winter Season.
 March to June comprises the summer months while the old season lasts from November to February.
-Monsoon sets in somtimes in the part of June and the rains continue till September, October being the transional month.
+Monsoon sets in sometimes in the part of June and the rains continue till September, October being the transitional month.
 The district also receive some winter rains.
 The south west monsoon generally breaks in during the second half of June.
 The bulk of rainfall occurs in July and August.
 The average annual rain fall is 1200 mm almost uniformly throughout the district.
-Kark Rekha passes through north part of the District so the temperature rises to 45 degrees Centigrade.
-In winter season the average temperature is 15 degrees Centigrade.

 Land Use Pattern and Agriculture